15 min read

 Switching to an ELN does require an initial investment in terms of time and effort.
 However, on the long run, the benefits for each lab are clear.
 Data becomes traceable and searchable, ELN functionalities speed up different time consuming tasks and scattered data is finally kept organized in one place.

-To create your forever free SciNote account – sign up below, or check out SciNote Premium Academia and Industry Plans.
+To choose the best plan for you, check out SciNote Premium Academia and Industry Plans.

 More useful information: